Professional practice

 Lawlor & Ors v Medivet Group Limited & Ors (2021 Business List ChD) Leading Counsel for the defendants in a substantial partnership dispute concerning the construction of approximately 30 individual partnership agreements and whether they had been varied by conduct.

-Uber & Ors (KB 2021-22) High Court and ET claims brought by approximately 2,000 Uber drivers in respect of their remuneration and contractual terms for ‘gig working’.
+Uber & Ors (KBD 2021-22) High Court and ET claims brought by approximately 2,000 Uber drivers in respect of their remuneration and contractual terms for ‘gig working’.

 FTI Consulting Gulf Limited v Walker & Ors (2021, Dubai International Financial Centre Courts).
-Leading Counsel for the defendants in a claim for breach of contract in the DIFC arising out of an alleged team move with parallel litigation in Dubai and London.
+Leading Counsel for the defendants in a claim for breach of contract in the DIFC arising out of an alleged team move with parallel litigation in the DIFC Courts and the English High Court.

 Gruber Ors v AIG & Ors [2018] EWHC 3030 Comm, [2019] EWHC 1676 (Comm), and [2020] EWCA Civ 31.
 Described by Bloomberg as ‘one of the last great payday disputes’ Daniel acted for the claimants in the Commercial Court and Court of Appeal on contractual claims which turned on the construction of Connecticut law governed deferred compensation schemes.
 The amount subject to claims at trial was c.US$108 million.
 The Commercial Court also considered issues of alter ego liability and interference with contract under Delaware and Connecticut law.

-JLT & Ors v Hyperion & Ors (2019-20) Leading Counsel for the claimants in a multimillion- pound High Court claim arising out of the £4.3bn acquisition of JLT by Marsh & McLennan (The Times 12 May 2019).
+JLT & Ors v Hyperion & Ors (2019-20 KBD) Leading Counsel for the claimants in a multimillion- pound High Court claim arising out of the £4.3bn acquisition of JLT by Marsh & McLennan (The Times 12 May 2019).

-Egon Zehnder Ltd v Tillman [2019] UKSC 32, considered the application of restraint of trade principles in shareholder restraints, the proper approach to construction of covenants in restraint of trade, and the doctrine of severance.
-It was the first employee competition case to be considered by the House of Lords/Supreme Court in more than 100 years.
+Egon Zehnder Ltd v Tillman [2019] UKSC 32, considered the application of restraint of trade principles in shareholder restraints, the proper approach to construction of covenants in restraint of trade, and the doctrine of severance in the first employee competition case to be considered by the House of Lords/Supreme Court in more than 100 years.
 Daniel was Leading Counsel for Ms Tillman in the Supreme Court, Court of Appeal and Chancery Division.

-Jefferies International v Cantor Fitzgerald & Ors (2018-20) a claim for non-payment of monies following a cross-border team move executed simultaneously in Dubai, the US, Hong Kong and London.
-With proceedings in multiple jurisdictions and a FINRA arbitration in the US this is one of numerous international team move cases Daniel has handled in recent years.
+Jefferies International v Cantor Fitzgerald & Ors (2020) a claim for non-payment of monies following a cross-border team move executed simultaneously in Dubai, the US, Hong Kong and London.
+With proceedings in multiple jurisdictions and a FINRA arbitration in the US.

-Capital Markets Co v Tarver & Ors (2016 – 18) Ch.D acting for the claimant fintech company in this conspiracy claim relating to IP rights in blockchain banking platforms and the diversion of business opportunities in a claim for in excess of £200 million.
+Capital Markets Co v Tarver & Ors (2018) Ch-D acting for the claimant fintech company in this conspiracy claim relating to IP rights in blockchain banking platforms and the diversion of business opportunities in a claim for over £200 million.
 Daniel also advised in the related arbitration.

 ICAP v Berry & BGC [2017] EWHC 1321 KB acting for the successful claimant in this high profile IDB dispute.
 The defendants sought to establish that the share acquisition of a global IDB business was a TUPE transfer releasing brokers from their contracts.
 Daniel obtained interim injunctive relief and final injunctive relief at trial.
 The Court gave guidance on global share acquisitions and the impact of TUPE.

-Acheson v McAlpine & Ors KB (one of The Lawyer’s top 20 cases of 2016) KB instructed for several defendants in the high-profile Construction Industry Vetting Information Group Litigation, a group action involving allegations of a conspiracy to ‘blacklist’, defamation and breaches of the DPA (see e.g. FT 9 May 2016).
+Acheson v McAlpine & Ors KB (2016 KB) instructed for several defendants in the high-profile Construction Industry Vetting Information Group Litigation, a group action involving allegations of a conspiracy to ‘blacklist’, defamation and breaches of the DPA (see e.g. FT 9 May 2016 and the Lawyers top 20 cases).

 Standard Chartered Bank v X & Ors (2016) acting for a senior Dubai banker in relation to regulatory, disciplinary and contractual issues governed by DIFC law.